UsamaArshad16/uci_data_recording/README.md

 This sh file runs all the scripts in a sequence on Jetson Xavier.

 ### k4a_orbbec_alteration.sh
-This sh file alters the k4a SDK and enable it for Orbbec Camera.
+This sh file install and alters the k4a SDK and enable it for Orbbec Camera.
 ``` chmod +x k4a_orbbec_alteration.sh ```\
 ``` ./k4a_orbbec_alteration.sh ```